BabakTaheri1/babaktaheri1.github.io/cv.md

       <strong>Ranked 1st in the class of 2017</strong> in the Department of Electrical Engineering among nearly 200 entrants of 2013, in terms of cumulative GPA.
     </li>
     <li style="margin-bottom: 0.5em;">
-      <strong>Direct admission to M.Sc. program at Sharif University of Technology</strong> as an exceptional talent, based on B.Sc. top GPA and rank
+      <strong>Direct admission to M.Sc. program at Sharif University of Technology as an exceptional talent, based on B.Sc. top GPA and rank</strong>
       <span style="font-size: 0.85em; font-style: italic; color: #999;">
         (April 2017)
       </span>